 The phenomenon of the family pet throughout history has always been something you see in the upper echelon’s of society.

 Before pets were a privilege of the rich, the “family dog”, for example, served more of a functional purpose: herding sheep and cows, pulling sleds, carrying medical supplies, warding off predators and undesirables and even keeping us warm on cold nights.
 The theme being, they worked hard for their keep.
 And in many cases, when the work day was done – if the humans werent sleeping in tents or igloos then the dogs typically stayed outside.
+We have discovered awesome pet waste management companies out there, and when you are interested on them to clean your pet’s poop, they can be a big help.

 As people got richer, however, we started keeping animals in our homes for the less arduous task of companionship.
 We trim and groom them, we treat them like grandchildren, click here to pamper your little one.
 Lap dogs still had the duty of keeping their ladies in waiting warm but otherwise were objects who were there to give and receive affection.
 Soon if the trend continues, these pets will be reduced to the functionality of a Fisherprice Code a Pillar.